American Well Corporation (AMWL) Shares Plummet Below 1-Year High

 Is It Worth Investing in American Well Corporation (NYSE: AMWL) Right Now?

-Analysts have mixed views on the stock, with 3 analysts rating it as a “buy,” 0 as “overweight,” 12 as “hold,” and 0 as “sell.”
+Opinions on the stock are mixed, with 3 analysts rating it as a “buy,” 0 as “overweight,” 12 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023